emmatrowbridge/Excuse-Me-Your-Data-Is-Leaking/_posts/2025-05-27-How-Time-Leaks-Secrets.md

 requests.post(URL, json={"username":"victim","password":guess})
 elapsed = time.perf_counter_ns() - start
 ```
-> [!NOTE]
-> Python's ``time.perf_counter_ns()`` is a function that gives the integer value of time in nanoseconds.
+> NOTE: Python's ``time.perf_counter_ns()`` is a function that gives the integer value of time in nanoseconds

 After cycling through every possible character, the script selects the one with the highest average elapsed time as the next correct symbol.
 This loop repeats until the entire password is reconstructed.
 The result: a hands-off, high-throughput attack that can recover any string-comparison-based secret in minutes rather than days.

-Ultimately, by progressing from manual timing checks to GUI-driven automation and then to a full scripting solution, the attacker transforms minute, otherwise invisible timing differences into a reliable method for password extraction, demonstrating the real-world feasibility of timing side-channel exploits.
+Ultimately, by progressing from manual timing checks to GUI-driven automation and then to a complete scripting solution, the attacker transforms minute, otherwise invisible timing differences into a reliable method for password extraction, demonstrating the real-world feasibility of timing side-channel exploits.